Health+Wellness

 Estimated Read Time: 2 - 3 Minutes

-WD's own Dan Stanek, Executive Vice President and Health + Wellness subject matter expert, has been talking this talk for the last four years.
-He most recently shared our POV during a session at HealthSpaces where he discussed five of the most significant ways in which healthcare is changing, and how providers can ensure they continue to stay at the forefront of this evolution.
+Dan Stanek, WD’s Executive Vice President and Health + Wellness subject matter expert, has been talking this talk for the last four years.
+In a recent session at HealthSpaces, Stanek dove into the industry’s shifts and outlined strategies for providers to remain at the forefront of this evolving landscape.

-Companies like Amazon, Uber, and DoorDash each started as small concepts, Stanek said.
+“Companies like Amazon, Uber, and DoorDash each started as small concepts,” Stanek said.
 Today, they are enormous in their respective industries.
-"They showed us the power of consumers being in charge," Stanek said.
-"Healthcare is being forced to adapt to the new sheriffs in town.
-We have to put things in consumers' hands."
+“They showed us the power of consumers being in charge.
+Healthcare is being forced to adapt to the new sheriffs in town.
+We have to put things in consumers’ hands.”

 "All this is to say that we have to change our mindset," Stanek said.
 "According to Dr Stephen Klasko, former CEO of Jefferson Health, we are going through a once-in-a-lifetime change in healthcare.
 We're moving from a business-to-business model to a business-to-customer model.
 You have to fundamentally change how you view things."